 Post-chapel, backtrack to the church and follow the 'Uscita' (exit) sign, opposite the main entrance, to access the basilica's two serene cloisters designed by Brunelleschi just before his death in 1446.
 His unfinished Cappella de' Pazzi, on the left at the end of the first cloister, is notable for its harmonious lines and restrained terracotta medallions of the Apostles by Luca della Robbia, and is a masterpiece of Renaissance architecture.
 It was built for, but never used by, the wealthy banking family destroyed in the 1478 Pazzi Conspiracy – when papal sympathisers sought to overthrow Lorenzo il Magnifico and the Medici dynasty.

-Continue to the second cloister where a glass door leads into a gallery showcasing various artworks, climaxing with the cavernous Cenacolo (Refectory) where 150 Franciscan monks shared meals together in the 15th century, warehouse goods were stored in the 20th century and where floodwaters hit a high of 5m in 1966.
+Continue to the second cloister where a glass door leads into a gallery showcasing various artworks, climaxing with the cavernous Cenacolo (Refectory) where 150 Franciscan monks shared meals together in the 15th century, where warehouse goods were stored in the 20th century and where floodwaters hit a high of 5m in 1966.
 While Taddeo Gaddi's dazzling The Last Supper (1334–56) fresco fills the entire far wall, it is Georgio Vasari's magnificent The Last Supper (1546) that steals the show.
-Submerged in floodwater for at least 12 hours, the severely damaged oil painting was only returned to Santa Croce following 50 years of restoration in late 2016.
+Submerged in floodwater for at least 12 hours, the severely damaged oil painting was only returned to Santa Croce in 2016, following 50 years of restoration.